Industry and Campus Presentations

 What best practices shape your privacy and cybersecurity operations?
 This track allows you to share what you are doing to prevent, detect, assess, monitor, and respond to cybersecurity threats, privacy violations, and incidents.
 Share the strategies for information security and privacy controls and safeguards that are being implemented at your institution to protect the confidentiality, integrity, and availability of institutional data.

-For additional information about your role as a presenter, how to promote your session, and answers to other frequently asked questions, stay tuned for the Presenter Resources page on our website.
+For additional information about your role as a presenter, how to promote your session, and answers to other frequently asked questions, stay tuned for the Presenter Resources page on the conference site.

 Quick Tip: Be sure to provide your Twitter handle and other social media channels in your presentation materials, so attendees can connect with you after the event.
 Check your channels periodically to help answer questions and participate in discussions.